covuworie/nobel-physics-prizes/README.md

 - Theorist or experimentalist
 - Astronomer or physicist

-The **Physics Today** article claims that "We’ll probably never know for sure why some physicists win Nobel glory and others come up short; the Nobel committee is notoriously secretive about their deliberations."
+The **Physics Today** article claims that "We'll probably never know for sure why some physicists win Nobel glory and others come up short; the Nobel committee is notoriously secretive about their deliberations."
 However, the data in the article suggests that there may exist underlying patterns that in general enhance a physicist's chance of winning a Nobel prize.

 ## Project Goals